iftechfoundation/twine-cookbook/pages/index.md

 It can be found at `https://twinery.org/cookbook/`.

+## ePub and Print Versions

+The Cookbook is also available in an [ePub version](twine-cookbook-print.epub) that can be read offline on a variety of devices.

+A print version will also be available soon.

 ## Building the Cookbook using MkDocs

 The *Cookbook* can be built using Python.
 Run `pip install -r requirements.txt` to install the requirements.